supa2/Automaton/The-timer-machine.md

 }
 ```

-The callback function is called with the remaining repeat count in the *v* parameter and the number of repeats until now in the *up* parameter.
+The callback function is called with the remaining repeat count in the *v* parameter and the number of repeats up to that point in the *up* parameter.

 ### Atm_timer & onFinish( {connector}, {connector-arg} ) ###